Dafydd Gam: Monmouthshire traditions

-According to local legend, one of Gam's homes was a moated manor house at Hen Gwrt (of which only the moat survives), close to the village of Llantilio Crossenny, near Abergavenny, Monmouthshire.
+According to local legend, one of Dafydd's homes was a moated manor house at Hen Gwrt (of which only the moat survives), close to the village of Llantilio Crossenny, near Abergavenny, Monmouthshire.
 He is commemorated in a stained glass window, of unknown date, in the north wall of Llantilio Crossenny church.
 The Latin inscription reads in translation: "David Gam, golden haired knight, Lord of the manor of Llantilio Crossenny, killed on the field of Agincourt 1415".